Planica 1949: Competitions

 On 19 March 1949, International Ski Jumping Week has officially started with premiere jumps on the new Srednja Bloudkova K80 normal hill.
 Janez Polda was the longest with 77 metres.

 On 20 March 1949, Opening international competition was on schedule, first of two events this week.
 Evert Karlsson from Sweden won the premiere event with 74 and 75 metres.
 It was a tribute to all the victims of Slovenian Liberation front.

-On 21 March 1949, first training was on schedule with 19 jumpers on start: 15 Yugoslavians, 3 Italians and 1 Finnish.
+On 21 March 1949, first training was on schedule with 19 jumpers on start: 15 Yugoslavs, 3 Italians and 1 Finnish.
 The longest jump of the training was set by Aldo Trivella at 69 metres.

-On 22 March 1949, second training was on schedule on two to four rounds with 22 jumpers on start: 13 Yugoslavians, 5 Swiss, 3 Italians and 1 Finnish.
+On 22 March 1949, second training was on schedule on two to four rounds with 22 jumpers on start: 13 Yugoslavs, 5 Swiss, 3 Italians and 1 Finnish.
 The longest jump of the training was set by Carlo De Lorenzi at 78 metres.

-On 23 March 1949, third training was on schedule with 100 jumps in four rounds and 31 competitors on start: 15 Yugoslavians, 4 Swiss, 2 Swedish and 2 Finnish and 1 Austrian.
+On 23 March 1949, third training was on schedule with 100 jumps in four rounds and 31 competitors on start: 15 Yugoslavs, 4 Swiss, 2 Swedish and 2 Finnish and 1 Austrian.
 The longest jump of the training was set by Janez Polda at 80.5 metres.

-On 24 March 1949, fourth training was on schedule in three rounds and 24 competitors on start: 18 Yugoslavians, 6 Swiss, 3 Italians, 2 Austrians, 1 Swedish and 1 Finnish.
+On 24 March 1949, fourth training was on schedule in three rounds and 24 competitors on start: 18 Yugoslavs, 6 Swiss, 3 Italians, 2 Austrians, 1 Swedish and 1 Finnish.
 The longest jump of the training was set by Janez Polda at 76 metres.

 On 26 March 1949, fifth training was on schedule, but it was canceled without a single jump due to high temperatures and melting snow.
 Hill had to be prepared for the Sunday international event with snow plates from hill surroundings.

 On 27 March 1949, second international competition in front of 15,000 people was on schedule, to close the Planica week events with 31 jumpers on start.
 Janez Polda won the event with 76.5 and 80 metres.